jernwerber/jernwerber/docs/page-portfolio.md

 _This page is gradually being updated!
 Check back later!
 (Last updated: 2024-03-17)_

+Below are some projects that I've worked on.
+I have also prepared a package of [Instructional Design Work Samples (PDF, 6.4 MB, Dropbox Link)](https://www.dropbox.com/scl/fi/qdh6dztzyx37z6eql0f2e/Jonathan-Weber-Instructional-Design-Samples.pdf?rlkey=ycc9p50mypo042xw9jagcjqg1&st=m0axm2bl&dl=0) that you can peruse!

 {% for p in site.portfolio %}
   <h2>
     <a href="{{ p.url }}">